ljacobsson/cfn-resource-actions/README.md

   * Poll queue
 * `AWS::StepFunctions::Statemachine`
   * Start execution
+  * Quickly sync your local changes with the cloud

 _All listed resource types also provide a link to its AWS console location (`↗`)_